Cinegy/HttpRtpGateway/README.md

-# Cinegy HTTP RTP Gateway - an AMWA Labs Project
+# Cinegy HTTP RTP Gateway

-This tool is all about moving broadcast-oriented streams over HTTP - and is being developed as part of the AMWA Labs project to determine next-generation workflows for the cloud-connected broadcaster.
+This tool is all about moving broadcast-oriented streams over HTTP, as an experiment to see how plain HTTP technology can provide the basics of error correction rather than using more complex plain UDP approaches.
 We're developing it in the open, and the main purpose of this tool is for experimentation, so don't expect stability or support!

 ## What can I do with it?